Frequently Asked Questions

 What is premature ovarian failure, and can it be overcome?

 “Premature ovarian failure refers to a loss of normal function of the ovaries before age 40.
-The ovaries can no longer produce normal quality eggs and female hormones estrogen and progesterone.
+The ovaries can no longer produce normal-quality eggs or the female hormones estrogen and progesterone.

 There is no known cure for premature ovarian failure, and most patients will need Donor Egg IVF treatment to conceive successfully.”